 Step 3: Updating Your Information

-From here, you can finally update all your information.
 Google is pretty limiting on the information you’re allowed to display, but most of the basics are covered.
+Not all of these sections are required, so only fill out the ones that are relevant to your business.

-These are the following areas you can (and should!) edit, from top to bottom:
+These are the following areas you can edit, from top to bottom:

-- Category: This describes what your business is (retail, marketing, resteraunt, etc.).
+- Category: This describes what your business is (retail, marketing, restaurant, etc.).
+You HAVE to choose a category that Google My Business suggests, instead of being able to write in any category.
 Our tip is to choose a more broad primary category, and be more specific by adding additional categories.
-For example, at BizzyWeb our primary category is “Website Desinger” and our additional category is “Marketing Agency.”
+For example, at BizzyWeb our primary category is “Website Designer” and our additional category is “Marketing Agency.”

 - Hours: Hours are also crucial on Google, since many customers will rely on your listing to know when you’re open.
 Try to be as accurate as possible.